Getting Into: Power Metal: Part II

 As I said in the first article, it is important to note that this is not intended to be a list of the best or most definitive power metal albums of this decade, though some of them surely are, and it seems likely that we will entertain some debate as to how much certain albums are even power metal at all.
 This is simply a list of ten great albums relevant to power metal that I have something to say about.
 And if you’re preparing to suggest that I should feel bad for omitting Stratovarius, I can assure you that I already do – in fact, I probably listened to Visions more than any of these albums while I was writing – but I decided on having ten albums months ago, and that’s how it’s going to be.

-If you're looking for even more power metal, you can find it here in Part I and Part III.
+If you're looking for even more power metal, you can find it here in Part I, Part III, and Part IV.

 But First, the Emergence of the Two Schools